agscs/GL2-Report-module/README.md

 Gangster Legends (GL) v2 is a open source PBBG game engine written in PHP using a MySQL backend.
 GL game engine: https://github.com/ChristopherDay/Gangster-Legends-V2

+Got any idea contact me or fork the mod.